 I learned how to integrate unusual words and phrases like “venue,” “e-session,” “portraiture,” “boutonnière,” “pomander,” and “first look” into my everyday vocabulary.

 In other words, I became a major wedding nerd.

 Yet not one of these perspectives comes without bias.
-Family members may have a personal investment into whether or not you invite Great Aunt Sally and her Band of 1,000 Cats.
-Friends may be worried about who else is going to be there that they do—or do not!—like.
-Vendors are people who make their living off of your spending habits, so it’s never going to behoove them to downsell you.
+Family members may have a personal investment in whether or not you invite Great Aunt Sally and her Band of 1,000 Cats.
+Friends may be worried about who else will be there that they do—or do not!—like.
+Vendors are people who make their living off of your spending habits, so it’s never going to behoove them to down-sell you.